zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The signal is incorrect in time when the signal is incorrect About the mind that the sign of the thing is correct
 Repentance: This is the cookie of repentance in the heart of two things Wei.
 WHERE NOT DON.
-(Here (2-7) 7 “reproach”
+(Here (2-7) 7 "reproach"
-From where “Kukusa is born” discriminated and “how to make” I need to apply the place “by myself”) Does anyone have this kukusa secret and first of all.
+From where "Kukusa is born" discriminated and "how to make" I need to apply the place "by myself") Does anyone have this kukusa secret and first of all.
 Shantha was unfit to be born, and the fire called wisdom was burned It is said that the person who has no kukus

 [APZ 85.6] (#apz85 .6) {#apz85 .6 .ref .apz} (discreetly)
-“Mantrajana says to the prophecy if any prophecy
+"Mantrajana says to the prophecy if any prophecy
 Vedi, (3-1 (iii) Any produsent should be used from where) Amohayayayayveda Dhamma Wichayada Samaratththia says words in such a discreet crowd Many say that most of the people are doing evil
 The words spoken in the evils are not said by the name of Yanuyi Manthabhani.
-“Not Pride” Any dissipation in the mind of its quotation,
+"Not Pride" Any dissipation in the mind of its quotation,
 Is a restlessness a misery of the emotionalism, it is inflationary says.
-This “pride” of someone was the first one, and was the first one.
+This "pride" of someone was the first one, and was the first one.
-Sisinduni was born, and the wisdom was burned with fire The person who does not have quotation says”
+Sisinduni was born, and the wisdom was burned with fire The person who does not have quotation says"

 [APZ 85.7] (#apz85 .7) {#apz85 .7 .ref .apz} "From the same word
 Muni Name Since HikmunuLeave the blasphemism here